lis526scenariod2017/IL-in-Canada/executivesummary.md

 3. Elementary and secondary school libraries develop comprehensive information literacies instruction plans and access federal monies assigned to this end;

-4. Postsecondary libraries work with the Canadian Association of Research Libraries (CARL) to develop a na- tionwide information literacies instructional plan, and access any funds allocated to its implementation;
+4. Postsecondary libraries work with the Canadian Association of Research Libraries (CARL) to develop a nationwide information literacies instructional plan, and access any funds allocated to its implementation;

 5. The Council of Ministers of Education, Canada (CMEC) include information literacies in their vision for Canadian education and acknowledge their importance in a joint statement addressing provincial and territorial school and postsecondary library policies; and